Technica-Corporation/ipls_anomaly_detection/README.md

 Then swap one or more of the other vehicles to anomaly data.
 Here you will notice that their error score lines do not spike like the first one did due to the training done on the first device.

-> **_NOTE:_**  If you terminate a Peer container, it will break the training of the other Peers; this is due to a bug with the IPLS code.
+> **_NOTE:_**  If you terminate a Peer container, it will break the training of the other Peers; this is due to a bug with the IPLS code. vYou will need to terminate the rest of the containers, then start them again to proceed.
 >
->  You will need to terminate the rest of the containers, then start them again to proceed.

-> **_NOTE:_**  If a new Peer joins after some initial Peers have been training for a bit, you might observe an error score spike on the initial Peers; this is due to a bug with the IPLS code.
+>  If a new Peer joins after some initial Peers have been training for a bit, you might observe an error score spike on the initial Peers; this is due to a bug with the IPLS code.
+That spike is not persistent and will return to normal after the models update again.
 >
-> That spike is not persistent and will return to normal after the models update again.